ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 {: #upgrade_prereqs}

 - To access your upgraded project's toolchain, you need a {{site.data.keyword.Bluemix_notm}} ID.
 Before you upgrade, you must verify that you have an active {{site.data.keyword.Bluemix_notm}} ID.
 If you don't have one, [sign up](https://console.ng.bluemix.net/registration/).
 - Make sure that your {{site.data.keyword.jazzhub_short}} project owner is correct.
-The toolchain that is created from your project will be part of that owner's {{site.data.keyword.Bluemix_notm}} organization.
+The toolchain that is created from your project is part of that owner's {{site.data.keyword.Bluemix_notm}} organization.
 - Make sure that the organization and space where you want to create your toolchain are on {{site.data.keyword.Bluemix_notm}} Public in the US South region.
 To confirm that you have a valid organization and space in US South, log in to [https://console.bluemix.net/devops/toolchains?env_id=ibm:yp:us-south ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/devops/toolchains?env_id=ibm:yp:us-south){: new_window} and create a space if you are prompted to create one.
 - If you're planning to start the upgrade, make sure that you're a member of every organization and space that the pipeline deploys to.
 Any project admin can start the upgrade.
 However, if the admin who starts the upgrade is not a member of every organization and space that the pipeline deploys to, the pipeline cannot be created.
 The person who starts the upgrade becomes the owner of the repo in the toolchain.
 - The Eclipse Orion {{site.data.keyword.webide}} in the toolchain is separate from the {{site.data.keyword.webide}} that is associated with your project.
 If you use the {{site.data.keyword.webide}} and you have uncommitted changes, commit them before you upgrade.